Vestas shares leap after "for sale" newspaper report

 The Sunday Times, which cited no sources for its information, said that Vestas' banks had given it an "ultimatum" and demanded that the company prepare a comprehensive financial restructuring plan.

-The newspaper said that the demand from banks, including Royal Bank of Scotland and HSBC, was triggered by Vestas bolstering its cash position by drawing down a 300 million euros ($380.72 million) bank facility.
+The newspaper said that the demand from banks, including Royal Bank of Scotland (RBS.L) and HSBC (HSBA.L), was triggered by Vestas bolstering its cash position by drawing down a 300 million euros ($380.72 million) bank facility.

 (Reporting by Mette Fraende)